 This code is usually stamped on the MRE box and pouch.
 The location of the code can vary.
 The first digit represents the year, and the last three digits represent the day.
-So, for example, the cpde code 7304 would mean it was manufactured on the 304th day of 2007.
-Sometimes other letters representing batch numbers will be appended to the date code (i.e. 7304C).
+So, for example, the code 7304 would mean it was manufactured on the 304th day of 2007, or October 31, 2007.
+Sometimes other letters representing batch numbers will be added to the end of the date code (i.e. 7304C).

-You can see on the example on the right that code 1172 would mean that it was manufactured in 2011 on June 20th (the 172 day of the year).
+You can see on the first example to the right that the code 1172 would mean that it was manufactured in 2011 on June 20th (the 172 day of the year).

 The second MRE has a manufacture code of 1348.
 This would translate to Dec.
 13, 2011.

-The third MRE would have been manufactured on Nov.
+The third MRE's manufacture code is 1306, which means that it was manufactured on Nov.
 1, 2011.